-I am selling our home in Cheshire and the buyers lawyers are claiming that there is a risk of it being built land that was not decontaminated.
-A local lawyer would know that there is no such problem.
-For the life of me I don't know why the buyers used an internet conveyancing practice as opposed to a conveyancing solicitor in Cheshire.
-Having lived in Cheshire for 5 years we know that this is a non issue.
-Is it a good idea to contact our local Authority to obtain clarification that there is no issue.
+My wife and I are intent on selling our property in Cheshire and the buyers lawyers are claiming that there is a risk of it being built land that was not decontaminated.
+A local lawyer would know this is not the case.
+For the life of me I don't know why the buyers are using a factory type conveyancing firm as opposed to a conveyancing solicitor in Cheshire.
+We have lived in Cheshire for three years we know that this is a non issue.
+Should we get in touch with our local Authority to obtain confirmation need.

 It would appear that you have a conveyancing lawyer already.
 Are they able to advise?
-You need to enquire of your lawyer before you do anything.
-It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same sickness)
+You need to check with your lawyer before you do anything.
+It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out life insurance to cover that same sickness)